 A passionate entrepreneur, Claudia's spirit shines through her flourishing online women's accessories business.
 Though the past four years have brought with them the challenge of chronic pain, she has persevered, her faith unshaken.
 Through this journey, her relationship with God has blossomed, and she is filled with gratitude for the blessings in her life.

-In the face of adversity, Claudia remains a beacon of hope and acceptance, understanding that His will guides her path.
+In the face of adversity, Claudia remains a beacon of hope and acceptance, understanding that His Will guides her path.
 With unwavering optimism, she openly shares her testimony, inspiring others with the knowledge that, through faith and love, things can always get better.

 Daniel Dangond was born in Boston, MA and is the brother of our founder, Christina Dangond.
 He has a Bachelor degree in Computer Science and Competitive Media Studies from The Massachusetts Institute of Technology (MIT).
 Daniel is currently a Senior Innovation Engineer at PTC in Boston,MA.

 Maria Eugenia was born in Caracas, Venezuela, the oldest of four siblings.
 She lives in Bolton, Massachusetts with Alex, her husband of 22 years, and Rocky, their 2-year old French Bulldog.
-Alex and Maria Eugenia are parents to twin boys Carlos and Luis, 18, both college freshmen.
+Alex and Maria Eugenia are parents to twin boys Carlos and Luis, 18, both college Juniors.
 Maria Eugenia was raised in a Catholic family, though her Catholic faith had not always been present in her life.
 Maria Eugenia was inspired by Christina’s journey and by the beautiful way in which her parents and close friends choose to maintain her legacy.
 Christina’s faith has reframed her perspective of life and has given her a newfound source of strength and purpose.

 Leiri Bocanegra was born in Villalba, Puerto Rico but now resides in Massachusetts with her Husband and four children.
 Leiri and her husband Gustavo met in their parish youth group, "Agape," and have been serving together ever since!
 You can usually find them singing together at church events and retreats!
 Leiri works as the Coordinator of Outreach and Evangelization for St. Mary's Parish in Cambridge, Massachusetts.
 She also has a nursing background in both Geriatrics and Pediatrics.
 She has been a member of the Holy Family Institute for six years and enjoys Family Ministry.
 Her biggest accomplishment has been becoming a mother.
 She enjoys being able to use social platforms to help other Catholic mothers connect and assist one another through the wonderful vocation of motherhood!